-New America Foundation hosted a briefing in Washington Wednesday in which it argued that the FCC has the authority and duty to set spectrum limits on wireless carriers in order to "ensure that the upcoming broadcast incentive auction maximizes competition and innovation in the wireless industry."
+New America Foundation hosted a briefing in Washington Wednesday in which it argued that the FCC has the authority and duty to set spectrum limits on wireless carriers in order "to ensure that the upcoming broadcast incentive auction maximizes competition and innovation in the wireless industry."

-The FCC is scheduled to vote May 15 on a proposal to set such limits in order to insure that low-band spectrum up for auction is not concentrated in the hands of AT&T and Verizon, which already have the majority of that spectrum.
+The FCC is scheduled to vote May 15 on a proposal to set such limits in order to insure that low-band spectrum up for auction is not concentrated in the hands of AT&T and Verizon, which already hold the majority of that spectrum.

 AT&T and Verizon say its competitors are companies with plenty of money and opportunity to bid on that spectrum in an open auction without the limits they argue could lower the take and discourage their participation.

-But carriers and public interest groups assembled for the pitch on competitive auctions said that aggregation limits were necessary and appropriate.
+But competitive carriers and public interest groups assembled for the pitch on competitive auctions said that aggregation limits were necessary and appropriate.

-Michael Calabrese, who directs the Wireless Future Project at New America's Open Technology Institute, said that the FCC's proposal to set aside some low-band spectrum for carriers who don't have at least a third of the low band spectrum in a market was hardly a severe limitation on participation in the auction and that AT&T and Verizon were looking to foreclose competition.
+Michael Calabrese, who directs the Wireless Future Project at New America's Open Technology Institute, said that the FCC's proposal to set aside some low-band spectrum for carrier who don't have at least a third of the low band spectrum in a market was hardly a severe limitation on participation in the auction and that AT&T and Verizon were looking to foreclose competition.